 Where to stay in Bangkok for Shopping

 The city of Bangkok offers different types of accommodations.
 If you want to know where to stay in Bangkok for shopping, you can book for cheap accommodations at guesthouses or hostels.
 Don’t expect too much as you’ll just get your money’s worth.
 But if you don’t mind splurging for comfort and style, there are 4 or 5-star hotels all over the city.
+Hotels like the Grand Swiss Bangkok is an ideal choice.
+This is right next to the Nana BTS Station so it will be convenient for you to shop around the city center.

 Travellers or those who prefer to visit the beautiful temples of Bangkok would normally choose to stay at Khao San Road or Soi Rambuttri.
 But if your main purpose to visit Bangkok is to shop till you drop, I would suggest you look for guest houses or hotels near the Pratunam market.
 If you have a map of Bangkok with you, stay near the BTS stations especially the Siam to Chit Lom station and Nana to Asok station.
 That’s where the big malls are.